 While 3D video technology has been around for over a decade, it’s only relatively recently made its way into the home.
 Along with it comes concern over vision health, especially for young viewers.
 But is that concern justifiable?

-Consumer Reports says no evidence currently supports the concern that prolonged or frequent viewing of 3D content could cause eye problems for most users.
+Consumer Reports says no evidence supports the concern that prolonged or frequent viewing of 3D content could cause eye problems for most users.
 But, there are cautions involving specific groups of individuals.

 - The elderly.
 Aging eyes naturally become increasingly sensitive to glare and require higher contrast than younger eyes.

-In fact, HealthGuidance says that watching any TV can cause some problems with eye strain and the reason for this is that eyes have to constantly adjust to changes in brightness and contrast.
+In fact, HealthGuidance says that watching any TV can cause some problems with eye strain and the reason for this is that the eyes have to constantly adjust to changes in brightness and contrast.

-Note that many of these tips also apply to prolonged viewing any other type of screen (computer, regular television, etc.) as well.
+Prolonged 3D viewing increases eye strain, so use the following guidelines to ease that strain.
+Note that many of these tips also apply to prolonged viewing of any other type of screen (computer, regular television, etc.).